#1 Skulduggery Pleasant-Resurrection

 Calamity (A Reckoners Novel) by Brandon Sanderson.

-Now with Prof, the team’s former leader, guide and solid reliable rock, amid a stormy dark Epic-filled sea, consumed by the darkness, the team doesn’t no where to begin.
-Especially when the brains of their ‘Epic thwarting’ operations, Tia, is on the run from the man she loves Prof, who now tirelessly hunts her down, for the simple reason that anyone close to them, usually finds out one way or anther what that Epic’s weakness is.
-And regardless of how much Prof, when in his free minded state would never do such a thing regardless of what it’s implications may be to his powers.
+With Prof, the team’s former leader, guide and solid reliable rock consumed by the darkness, the team doesn’t no where to begin.
+Especially when the brains of their ‘Epic thwarting’ operations, Tia, is on the run from the consumed Prof, the man she love(d) who now tirelessly hunts her down.
+Prof hunts her for the simple reason that anyone that close to him, usually finds out one way or anther what his weakness is.
+And regardless of how much Prof, when in his free minded state would never do such a thing, regardless of what it’s implications may be to his powers.
 But for a consumed Epic to loose their powers is second only to their the nightmares of their weakness in fear factor.
 For the Reckoners’ team to loose contact with their leader and essentially their brains, in the form of Tia, where does this leave them?
-And who will step up and take their place?
-Now that Prof has taken Regalia’s place, as the person responsible for for-filling her master plan, what could it entail?
+And who will step up and take their places?
+Now that Prof has taken Regalia’s place, as the person responsible for for-filling her master plan, what could it really entail?
 And how much does she know about Clamity?

-Teen Rating: Far more murkier and in a way darker, leaving us (the readers) wandering in the dark, in terms of how the story will finish and the same could be said for people’s true motives.
-All this just makes Calamity simply inhumanly possible to put it down, once you’ve picked it up.
+Teen Rating: Far murkier than it’s predecessors, leaving us (the readers) wandering in the dark, wondering what could possibly happen next and how the story will finish.
+All this just makes Calamity (the book!) simply inhumanly possible to put down once you’ve picked it up and started reading.
 13+ 4.5/5

 #3 Tsubasa Omnibus 2